tinyclub/linux-lab/README.md

     $ tools/restart-net-servers.sh

-By default, the default machine: 'versatilepb' is used, we can configure, build and boot for a specific machine with 'MACH', for example:
+By default, the default board: 'versatilepb' is used, we can configure, build and boot for a specific board with 'BOARD', for example:

-    $ make MACH=malta
+    $ make BOARD=malta
     $ make root-defconfig
     $ make root
     $ make kernel-checkout